temporalio/documentation/docs/dev-guide/tscript/features.md

       ejson = EJSON.stringify(value);
     } catch (e) {
       throw new UnsupportedEjsonTypeError(
         `Can't run EJSON.stringify on this value: ${value}.
 Either convert it (or its properties) to EJSON-serializable values (see https://docs.meteor.com/api/ejson.html ), or create a custom data converter.
-EJSON.stringify error message: ${
+EJSON.stringify error message: ${errorMessage( e
-          errorMessage(
-            e,
-          )
-        }`,
+        )}`,
-        e as Error,
+        e as Error
       );
     }